 Note: Audio connections are not shown in the illustrations below.

 Without using a cable box:

 You’ll use the closed captioning features built into your TV.
-It has nothing to do with your cable service.
+They have nothing to do with your cable service.

 You’ll need to use the closed captioning features built into your TV.
-It is likely that the SD cable box or Digital Adapter is unable to send and receive closed captioning.
+It is likely that the standard definition cable box or Digital Adapter is unable to send and receive closed captioning.